Anbulla Ghilli: Production

-In April 2019, Srinath Ramalingam, who earlier directed Unakenna Venum Sollu announced he would be making a film with a dog in lead role.
+In April 2019, Srinath Ramalingam, who earlier directed Unakenna Venum Sollu, announced he would be making a film with a dog in lead role.
 The film's title was revealed to be Anbulla Ghilli with Arrol Corelli and Balasubramaniam handling music and cinematography respectively.
 Soori dubbed for the dog character in the film.

 Soundtrack

-Soundtrack was composed by Arrol Corelli.
+The soundtrack was composed by Arrol Corelli.
 Andrea Jeremiah and Yuvan Shankar Raja have crooned a song.

 Reception

-The theatrical released of the film was delayed for months due to the COVID-19 pandemic, the makers decided to premiere the film directly on Colors Tamil channel on February 6, 2022.
+The theatrical released of the film was delayed for months due to the COVID-19 pandemic.
+The makers decided to premiere the film directly on Colors Tamil channel on February 6, 2022.

 Cinema Express wrote "The already terrible writing is further pulled down by some pathetic performances".
+Dinamalar rated the film 2 1/2 out of 5.